 Deciding where to go for a long weekend can be tricky.
 Pick somewhere too small and you’ll be hunting for things to do.
 Choose a larger city and your time there may feel too short.
 However, some towns were made for long weekends.
-Whether you’re planning a romantic escape or a girlfriend’s getaway, take a long weekend in Truth or Consequences in New Mexico and you’ll be glad you did.
+Whether you’re planning a romantic escape or a girlfriend’s getaway, take a long weekend and you’ll find plenty of things to do in Truth or Consequences, New Mexico.
+It’s a wonderful weekend getaway destination.

 You have a wealth of options in terms of accommodations.
 If you’re planning on spending much of your weekend soaking, then check into a hot springs hotel – many offer free daily soaks or discounted rates to overnight guests.
 More concerned about the budget?
 Rooms at the Rocket Inn, an updated motor lodge, are extremely reasonable.
 And camping fans can pitch a tent at nearby Caballo Lake State Park or Elephant Butte Lake State Park.

 Have you been to Truth or Consequences?
 Where in New Mexico do you like to spend a long weekend?

 Here is some extra info on our state’s many hot springs.

 Day Trips In New Mexico

 What are the best day trips in New Mexico?

 Some of the best day trips in New Mexico include the following: